 Our health is impacted by the environment in which we grow up, live, work, enjoy sport, sleep and relax.
-The combination of exposures over our lifetime constitutes a major risk factor for the development of disease.
+The combination of exposures over our lifetime strongly influences the risk of the development of disease.
 This has given rise to the concept “exposome”; the totality of exposures people experience during their lifetime and how their bodies respond to them.

 TNO is working together with partners on technology and methods to monitor and interpret these exposures, relate them to health effects and to develop effective methods of prevention.

 Many common disorders are closely linked to exposures that range from lifestyle factors to chemical exposures, social interactions and stress.
 Collectively, these exposures have a huge impact on health in society.
 Many exposures can potentially be modified to prevent disease.
 Unfortunately, we often can’t explain why one person will develop a certain disease while another won’t, due to the complex interrelation between exposures and effects.